nkabbara/nkabbara.github.io/hello-worlds/hello-ai.md

 In the morning, I am full of energy and work on multiple features simultaneously.
 In the evening it's down to one.

 A nice review flow is 1. activate voice recording 2. proceed with review and ask it to put a todo list at top of file 3. as you are scrolling the file add to the todo list.
 4. when done, send the message to ai so it can create the list.
 5. review and edit the list.
 6. Tell ai to fix it.

+Since refactoring is so easy one could easily fall into refactor perfection.
+Constantly improving the codbase instead of doing more prioritized work.